proompteng

 We are actively porting these recipes into standalone guides (heartbeats, signals, updates, schedules).
 Each guide links back to runnable snippets so teams can copy/paste into new Bun workers.

-CLI & tooling reference
+CLI and tooling reference

 CommandPurposeNotes